National and International Opportunities

 - You will be able to visit important institutions that have played a significant historical role in the development of the law in the United States.
 Past visits include the British Parliament, the Royal Courts of Justice, a Magistrates’ Court, the new UK Supreme Court, and the Old Bailey

 We try to match a student’s interests to an externship position – for example, whether you prefer a small firm or a large organisation, or you wish to gain more experience in a particular area of law such as immigration or entertainment law.
 Working with a barrister would be of particular interest for those students interested in advocacy and observing court work.
 Please give us as much information as possible about your skills (including language skills and any other relevant experience) so we can search for a suitable externship placement for you.
 Obviously, to some extent, the opportunities vary and may also be limited by the law firms that offer externships from year to year.

 The answer is, unfortunately, no. This is because it is up to the externship sponsor who they hire.
 However, we begin the interviewing process during the Spring term with the goal of having you placed before you arrive in London.
 This is why it is essential that you submit your cover letter and resume as soon as possible.

 On occasion, even though we have an externship placement arranged for you, the sponsor has had to cancel at the last minute.
 In that case we will do everything possible to find a replacement position for you.
 Historically, all students who have wanted an externship have been able to obtain one however, we cannot guarantee either interviews or placements.

 Interested students should apply as instructed below as soon as possible but latest by April 1, 2014.

 Students must submit the following materials:

 - An up-to-date resume.
-Your resume needs to have been cleared with the Career Development Office before you send it to us.
+We recommend that you go over your resume with the Career Development Office before you send it to us.

-- A formal cover letter addressed to Professor Christy Osborne incorporating the following:
+- A formal cover letter addressed to the Assistant Director of the London Semester, Karen Haygreen, incorporating the following:

 - Are you flexible as to the number of units you take?